scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 A pair of SIGs establishes a SIG tunneling session.
 TODO: how?.
 Within each session there may be multiple streams which is useful to distinguish between traffic sent by different SIG instances.
 For example, if an ingress SIG is restarted, it will create a new Stream ID for each session so the egress SIG will know that the new frame with a new Stream ID does not carry trailing part of the unfinished IP packet from a different stream.

-Each SIG frame has a sequence number is used by the egress SIG to reassemble the encapsulated IP packets within a stream.
+Each SIG frame has a sequence number that is used by the egress SIG to reassemble the encapsulated IP packets within a stream.

 ~~~~